Timelock-Trade/timelock-frontend-monad-v2/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` file for details.
+See the `LICENSE` file for details.

 ---